slbailey/Retrovue/docs/domain/SchedulePlan.md

   - Generates a preview of how the current plan resolves for the specified date
   - Shows the first 12 hours rolled from the current Plan
   - Compiles to a ScheduleDay draft (not persisted) using the same resolution rules used in production
-  - Demonstrates how Zones, Patterns, and Programs expand into concrete schedule entries
+  - Demonstrates how Zones and SchedulableAssets expand into concrete schedule entries

 - **`save`**

   - Saves the current plan and exits Planning Mode
-  - Persists all Zones, Patterns, and Programs to the database
+  - Persists all Zones and SchedulableAssets to the database
   - Returns to the normal shell prompt

 - **`discard`**